16,272 grads of the Ultimate Military Credit Cards Course already know why

 Should you trade your freedom for money?

-The Future of the Bonuses
+My 2021 Musings on The Future of the Bonuses

 Now, if any big wigs ever read this, I’m NOT saying the bonus is a waste.
 I hate to hear people say, “It's not about the money.”
 True, but it’s definitely part of the calculus.
 Almost no one is fully swayed into staying over an extra $25,000 a year.
 It’s not that good of a deal.
 Most military pilots, especially right now, are going to easily get hired at a major airline, and after 3-ish years, they’ll make more than a 15-year Major does.